 In the past, I have been reluctant to ask anyone for financial contributions.
 However, several people — especially when I was leading nightly sing-alongs via Facebook Live in 2020 — told me I needed to offer a tip jar.
 So here it is!

 You are welcome to download these songs on a "pay what you can afford" basis.

-You can also listen to them on Spotify, Pandora, and Apple Music via links at the bottom of this page.
+You can also listen to them on various digital music platforms via links on the right side of the music player at the bottom of this screen.